LlewVallis/OpenMissileWars/README.md

 Adding a missile does not automatically make it eligible as an item drop.
 To add a custom missile, place the structure file (ends with `.nbt`) in `world/generated/openmissilewars/structures` under your server directory.
+Custom missiles will automatically have terracotta, glass, ice and air mapped to team colored terracotta, glass (normal variant), glass (light variant) and structure voids.

 ## Adding item drops